j-chiesa/azure-lyft-data-lakehouse-pipeline/README.md

 ## Implementation
 ### Azure Data Factory
 Orchestrates the extract, load, and transform (ELT) process in five key activities, briefly explained below.
-For more technical details, please refer to the [data-factory-pipeline](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-data-factory) directory.
+For more technical details, please refer to the [Azure Data Factory](https://github.com/j-chiesa/lyft-data-lakehouse-pipeline/tree/main/azure-data-factory) directory.
    - *Set Date:* Since the latest data is from two months prior, a variable is set to specify the date of the most recent dataset using the `@addToTime(utcnow(), -2, 'Month')` expression.

    - *Extract Trip Data:* Retrieves the data from the NYC TLC website using the previously defined date variable.
 The data is stored in a designated directory for raw data within the bronze container in Azure Data Lake.